Owl (Winnie-the-Pooh): The Twisted Childhood Universe

 In the horror film Winnie-the-Pooh: Blood and Honey (2023), Owl appears through drawings in the opening scene alongside Rabbit, Eeyore, Piglet, and Winnie-the-Pooh when a young Christopher Robin met and befriended the group of anthropomorphic creatures (later revealed to be crossbreeds) in the Hundred Acre Wood.
-After Christopher abandoned them for college to become a doctor, added to the arrival of winter and no food to eat, Owl, Rabbit, Piglet, and Winnie-the-Pooh cannibalized Eeyore and, traumatized by their actions, developed a hatred for humans, and returned to their feral instincts, whilst also vowing to never speak again.
+After Christopher left them for college to become a doctor, added to the arrival of winter and no food to eat, the group cannibalised Eeyore and, traumatised by their actions, developed a hatred for humans, and returned to their feral instincts, whilst also vowing to never speak again.
+Owl and Rabbit make a cameo later on in the film, observing Christopher's kidnapping by Pooh and Piglet from above.

 In the sequel Winnie-the-Pooh: Blood and Honey 2 (2024), Owl appears, portrayed by Marcus Massey.
 Unlike his original book and Disney counterparts, this version of Owl is an antagonistic murderous serial killer.
 He is the mastermind behind the attack on Ashdown and is ultimately the film's true main antagonist.
-Owl will return in Poohniverse: Monsters Assemble (2026) and Winnie-the-Pooh: Blood and Honey 3 (2026), alongside Rabbit, Heffalumps, Woozles, Kanga and Roo.
 Owl has black feathers instead of brown, and features a similar appearance to the Creeper from the Jeepers Creepers film franchise with a nose similar to The Vulture from the Marvel Spider-Man comic books.
+He is set to return in the crossover film Poohniverse: Monsters Assemble (2026).

-Reception and Analysis
+Reception and analysis

 In The Tao of Pooh, a 1982 book written by Benjamin Hoff, as shown in "Spelling Tuesday", Owl is described as "a scholarly old owl who lives in the Hundred Acre Wood".
 Benjamin Hoff also states that "He thinks he’s highly intelligent, and everyone seems to agree with him.
 But actually, Owl’s abstract knowledge is pointless, and he sabotages himself by over-thinking everything.
 For instance, Rabbit respects Owl’s spelling abilities, but Owl believes that 'Tuesday' is spelled with a 'Two' and comes before 'Thirdsday.'
 He uses complicated words like 'customary procedure' (instead of 'the Thing to Do'), which just confuses Pooh and his friends.
 He spends his free time writing about 'Aardvarks and their Aberrations' and thinking about how to spell words like 'Marmalade'—in fact, he’s so busy thinking about this that he barely notices when his house blows down."
 Hoff uses Owl to argue that knowledge can actually distract people from the path to wisdom and that scholars who study Taoism are not as trustworthy a source as actual practicing Taoists.